Push-Ups for Women

 Barry White provides an overview of seven types of push-ups for women and their benefits.

-If you are a woman, push-ups may even bring some extra benefits to your overall health.
+If you are a woman, push-ups may even bring extra benefits to your overall health.
 Here is three of them:

 The wall push-up is probably the best place to start if you have never done push-ups before (or if you cannot remember the last time you did them).
-Wall push-ups are a version of this exercise that takes away most of the gravity factor of other forms of push-ups, making them much easier to perform.
+Wall push-ups are a version of this exercise that takes away most of the gravity factor of other push-ups, making them much easier to perform.

 Lean forward by bending your elbows until your face is about to touch the surface.
 Hold the position for 1 second.
 Inhale as you lean down and exhale as you push yourself back up.